dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/bigquery-qs.md

 sidebar_label: "BigQuery quickstart"
 ---

-Learn how to set up dbt Cloud using a sample project and one of the most common data platforms.

-This guide will show you how to set up dbt and perform some key tasks.
-These tasks will illustrate how dbt establishes standard practices for your work:

-For the BigQuery project in the quickstart guide, you'll learn how to:
+For the BigQuery project in the quickstart guide, you'll learn how to use dbt Cloud with BigQuery.

+This quickstart will show you how to:

 - Create a Google Cloud Platform (GCP) project.
 - Access sample data in a public dataset.
 - Connect dbt Cloud to BigQuery.
 - Take a sample query and turn it into a model in your dbt project.
 A model in dbt is a select statement.
-- Add tests to your models
+- Add tests to your models.
-- Document your models
+- Document your models.
-- Schedule a job to run
+- Schedule a job to run.

 :::tip Videos for you
 You can check out [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) for free if you're interested in course learning with videos.